-Mission of the CAICC Education Committee
+The mission of the CAICC Urban Education Working Group

-The mission of the CAICC Education Committee is to provide, advocate and support an inter-tribal urban system of education, through networks of Native American Programs and other providers to increase academic and career success for multi-generations which recognizes formal education and tribal cultures/traditions.
+The mission of the CAICC Education Committee is to provide, advocate and support an inter-tribal urban system of education, through networks of Native American Programs and other providers to increase academic and career success for multi-generations that recognizes formal education and tribal cultures/traditions.

 - Hosted 3 annual Urban Native Education Conferences.
 See photos from 2019 Conference: Nurturing Our Knowledge Keepers